(i.e., So-called “Reformed Protestantism”)

-“Calvinism” is yet another man-made theology and set of doctrines chock full of false teachings from start to finish, which are shouted from the pulpits, seminaries and even so-called “Christian” publications, media, television and radio with extreme force and volume today.
+“Calvinism” is yet another man-made theology and set of doctrines chock full of false teachings from top to bottom, which are shouted from the pulpits, seminaries, and even so-called “Christian” publications, media, television, and radio with extreme force and volume today.

 While there may have been good and noble intentions involved regarding this teaching when it evolved (I don’t know, I wasn’t there), it nonetheless is deceiving millions today, giving them a false sense of eternal security, and preaching a “gospel which is not another” and which is in contradiction with what the Bible actually teaches.

 This system of theology is derived from what are called the “five points” of Calvinism, often given the name/acronym: “TULIP” (as to the first letter in each of the following items).
 Calvinism is therefore actually comprised of a bunch of false teachings all grouped together under one name, as each of these “five points” is itself also a false teaching.
 As I’ve repeatedly warned, where you find one false teaching, you will surely find others lurking with it; you simply cannot have a better example of this than with Calvinism.

 Here are the five false teachings of Calvinism:

 - “Total Depravity” – This false teaching claims that humans (and children) are all born sinful.
 This is very closely related to the “original sin” false teaching discussed elsewhere in this book.
 Now, I can see how they might have arrived at this conclusion by looking at how people behave (yes, even infants), but it is not in agreement with Scripture, and therefore must be rejected.